 The County's Office of Human Rights (OHR) continues to investigate fair housing complaints.
-During FY 22-23, OHR received 49 new complaints and processed 46 cases to closure.
-The County participated in 17 outreach/training/fair housing training events.
-Events included presentations to area community associations and residents.
+During FY 23, OHR received 34 new complaints and processed 46 cases to closure.
+The County participated in 11 fair housing training events to management companies and in direct response to fair housing cases.
 The County has an established Affordable Housing Advisory Committee that provides oversight and review of incentives that will encourage the development of affordable housing.
 The Committee provides recommendations to the Pinellas County Board of County Commissioners (Board) when there are changes to be considered that will facilitate the removal of barriers.